oneblink/cli/docs/api/environment.md

     - See: [aws-sdk](https://github.com/aws/aws-sdk-js), [dropbox](https://github.com/dropbox/dropbox-sdk-js/), [googleapis](https://github.com/google/google-api-nodejs-client)

-- Customers with firewalls will be able to use CIDR whitelists as in BMP
+- Customers with firewalls will be able to use CIDR whitelists